Sienci-Labs/Resources/gsender/gs-additional-features.md

 Check out this livestream if you'd like to see a super deep dive on gSender and all of its features as of 0.6.9.
 Chris spends a lot of time answering questions live about gSender and how to set up for a project:

 https://www.youtube.com/watch?v=454pWYtZgBU

+## Community Macros

+<b><span class="redText">Disclaimer!</span> these are Macros submitted by our community.
+They aren't vetted by us and might cause damage to your machine so use them at your own risk!</b>

+### Formatting

+If you'd like to add your own macros to this page, [edit the page on GitHub](https://github.com/Sienci-Labs/Resources?tab=readme-ov-file#contributing) and use the template below for each macro.

+[su_spoiler title="<b>Macro Title</b>" open="no" style="fancy" icon="chevron" anchor_in_url="yes"]
+Describe the functionality of the macro and any additional details a user may need to configure or steps to run it.

+`Paste your macro code here.`
+[/su_spoiler]